devMYC/screw-hello-world/README.md

-# All programming languages are welcomed!
+# All programming languages are welcome!

 ### All you need to do in the code